SummaryRead the full fact sheet

-When selecting natural waters to use as drinking water there are a few commonsense rules you should follow:
+When selecting natural waters to use as a drinking water source there are a few common-sense rules you should follow:

-- Choose water that is free flowing rather than water that is stagnant.
+- Choose water that is free flowing rather than water that is stagnant or still.

-- Avoid collecting water from watercourses that are downstream of:
+- Avoid collecting water from sources that are downstream of:

 Treat natural water before you drink it

-You should use natural water sources with caution and, where possible, treat the water to make it safe to drink.
+Water from untreated sources is variable in quality and its safety can never be guaranteed.
+You should use natural water sources for drinking and food preparation with caution and, where possible, treat the water to make it safe to drink.

 The most straightforward treatment method is to boil the water before you drink it.
 Bring the water to a rolling boil, cool it and then use it for drinking.

 If boiling the water is not practical other treatment methods can be used.
-These include chlorine and iodine tablets, handheld UV units, microfilters and purifiers.
-These can be purchased from camping and outdoor stores.
+These include chlorine and iodine tablets, handheld ultraviolet (UV) light units, portable microfilters and purifiers.
+These treatment options can be purchased from camping and outdoor stores.
 In all cases, follow the manufacturer’s recommended instructions for use.